bwvoss/failure-patterns-essay/README.md

 ##### Explicit Errors

 In Go, ```error``` is built-in, ordinary value.
-The creators of Go saw that exceptions, and the tooling required to handle them, add complexity.
-Understanding the control flow becomes more difficult and the developer has more chances to make mistakes.
+The creators of Go saw that exceptions add complexity.
+Throws, rescues, catches and raises pollute the control flow.
 For Go, errors are a natural part of a healthy program running in production and should be consciously handled.

-Instead of blocks that scope code execution for protection, Go responds to errors using normal control-flow mechanisms like if and return:
+Instead of blocks that scope code execution for protection -- like a begin/rescue in Ruby -- Go uses normal control flow mechanisms like if and return to process errors:

 ```go
 f, err := os.Open("filename.ext")